-2. Online Participation/Group Discussion (12%):
+2. Online Participation/Group Discussion (10%):

-- Students will be expected to read the Lesson notes ahead of the class. - During class, students will be randomly distributed into virtual groups. - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - Students will discuss the topic/question in their groups for about 10 minutes - Students will be given about 5 minutes to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus.
-Students can also comment on other students' submissions. - Each group will appoint a representative to summarize each group findings (Total Time: 15 minutes)
+- Students will be expected to read the Lesson notes ahead of the class. - During class, students will be randomly distributed into virtual groups. - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - Students will discuss the topic/question in their groups for about 12 minutes - Students will be given about 5 7 minutes to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus.
+Students can also comment on other students' submissions. - Each group may be required to appoint a representative to summarize each group findings (Total Time: 15 minutes).
+This will vary by discussion. - The instructor will summarize the topic, clarify misconceptions and answer any resulting question.

-- The instructor will summarize the topic, clarify misconceptions and answer any resulting question. - There will be an average of two (2) group discussion questions per class. - Students will receive maximum of 1% mark each week based on their participation in the online activities.
+- There will be an average of one group discussion question per class. - Students will receive maximum of 1% mark each discussion based on their participation in the online activities.